N-Bz/bybop/README.md

  * Current API (Bybop_Device) is non-final and will probably change in the future
  * Video streaming is not supported
  * BLE products are not supported
- * New Jumping Sumo models are not supported

 ## Getting started